tracy-tucker/coder-news/README.md

 Welcome to 🗞 **Coder News** 🗞 - a blog designed with the developer in mind.

 ⚙️ **Purpose:** On the surface, this blog looks like any other functioning site for a blogger.
 The difference is in the setup!
 This blog is designed with the Gatsby MDX Plugin.
-This opens up the opportunity for a developer to incorporate JSX within the markdown.
+This expands the opportunity for a developer to incorporate JSX within the markdown.

 <!-- RECENT POSTS and CATEGORIES screenshots goes here -->
 <img src="https://res.cloudinary.com/tracyt/image/upload/v1644881588/posts-and-categories_n3zj2f.png" width="300" alt="Tags and Exercise Cards">

 <!--DISCUSS THE LAYOUT AND FILTERS -->
-⚙️ **A Quick Glance:** In the above screenshot, you can see the blog
+⚙️ **A Quick Glance:** In the above screenshot, you can see the sophistication of the layout.
+These side components retrieve **POSTS** data to offer the user two different avenues for viewing posts - **RECENT POSTS** that give the viewer a minature sneak preview on five of the most recent posts, and **CATEGORIES** that filter the posts based on the assigned category.

 <!--DISCUSS THE CATEGORIES LISTING PAGE-->
 <!-- FULL EXERCISE CARD screenshot goes here -->